Malta-Lab/automated-fact-checking-in-pt-br/README.md

-# Dataset Translator & Fact-Checking Automation
+# Fact-Checking & Dataset Translator Automation

-Welcome to the **Dataset Translator & Fact-Checking Automation** project!
+Welcome to the **Fact-Checking & Dataset Translator Automation** project!
 This repository provides scripts and workflows for translating fact-checking datasets and automating claim classification using large language models (LLMs).

 **What this project does:**